andrewjamesford/dotfiles/claude/commands/commit.md

 The commit message will be concise, meaningful, and follow your project's conventions if I can detect them from recent commits.

 **Important**: I will NEVER:
-- Add "Co-authored-by" or any Claude signatures
+- Add "(Co-)authored-by" or any Claude signatures
-- Include "Generated with Claude Code" or similar messages
 - Modify git config or user credentials
 - Add any AI/assistant attribution to the commit